-I’m a digital media and migration scholar currently working as a Postdoc researcher on an ERC Consolidator project, ‘Digital Crossings in Europe: Gender, Diaspora and Belonging,’ based at the Media and Culture Studies Department of Utrecht University’s Humanities Faculty.
-I started this site when I began work on the ERC project in March, 2016.
+Currently, I’m working as a Postdoctoral researcher on the ERC Consolidator project, ‘Digital Crossings in Europe: Gender, Diaspora and Belonging,’ based at the Media and Culture Studies Department of Utrecht University.

-Before that, I had received my PhD in Social and Cultural Anthropology in 2015 from the Vrije Universiteit Amsterdam.
-My doctoral research was an ethnographic study of web usage practices of second-generation Iranian Americans in Los Angeles, investigating how digital media play a role in matters of collective memory, racial discrimination, and transnational connections for this new generation.
-In 2017 it was published by Palgrave MacMillan as a book.
+I received my PhD in Social and Cultural Anthropology in 2015 from the Vrije Universiteit, Amsterdam.
+And my recent book is an ethnographic investigation of web usage practices of second-generation Iranian Americans in Los Angeles around issues of collective memory, racialization, and transnational connections.

-You can email me at d.alinejad at gmail dot com
+You can reach me at d.alinejad at gmail dot com